dotnet/WatsonWebserver/README.md

 ## New in v3.0.6

+- Fix for content routes causing 500 (thank you @zaksnet)
 - Async/await change in main request look to fix InvalidOperationException (thank you @zaksnet)

 ## Key Changes from v2.x